|

 chilly!
 We decide to bag the Turn Island camp and opt for a

 rental Condo for the evening.
 Nice and dry and prepared food!
+Day 10 the rains have stopped there is a mild

 breeze so we load our boats and head for Spencer spit via Upright